The Origin of Clay-Pot tandoors

 Refinements from Peshawar: How the Tandoor Evolved for Meat Cooking

-In Peshawar, cooks took the tandoor‘s use to the next level by introducing metal skewers.
+In Peshawar, cooks took tandoor cooking to the next level by introducing metal skewers.
 These long, sturdy skewers allowed them to cook a variety of meats, such as lamb, chicken, and even sausages, inside the tandoor.
-The idea was simple yet effective: the skewers held the meat in place while the intense heat of the tandoor cooked it to perfection.
+The idea was simple yet effective: the skewers held the meat in place while the intense heat of the clay oven cooked it to perfection.

 Cooks in Peshawar also developed new ways to marinate the meats, using a mixture of yogurt, herbs, and spices.
 The yogurt helped tenderize the meat, while the spices added layers of flavor.
 To finish, they would brush the meat with ghee or butter, which would sizzle and smoke in the high heat, adding even more depth to the flavor.